fsharp/fsharp.org/use/linux/index.md

 go further.

-### Option 4: Installation on Gentoo/Funtoo
+### Option 4: Get the F# 3.1 on Gentoo ( Sabayon / Funtoo / Calculate )

+From portage tree:

+        emerge fsharp

-There is an overlay available with current versions dotnet programs, available are F#, FAKE, nuget, etc.
+Alternatively there is an overlay available with current versions dotnet programs, available are F#, FAKE, nuget, etc.

 1. Add the "dotnet" overlay from layman.
 (If you need to set it up, there is a [Manual](http://www.gentoo.org/proj/en/overlays/userguide.xml) on the Gentoo site.)